openactive/website/README.md

 The `master` branch represents the current state of redirects on the live website.

-Note that redirects marked with "DO NOT EDIT" are essential for existing sytems or processes in the OpenActive ecosystem to function, and editing them will have unintended consequences.
+Note that redirects marked with "DO NOT EDIT" are essential for existing systems or processes in the OpenActive ecosystem to function, and editing them will have unintended consequences.

 ## Deployment